Long short-term memory: Development

-1995: "Long Short-Term Memory (LSTM)" is published in a technical report by Sepp Hochreiter and Jürgen Schmidhuber.
+An early version of LSTM was published in 1995 in a technical report by Sepp Hochreiter and Jürgen Schmidhuber, then published in the NIPS 1996 conference.

-1996: LSTM is published at NIPS'1996, a peer-reviewed conference.

-1997: The main LSTM paper is published in the journal Neural Computation.
+The most commonly used reference point for LSTM was published in 1997 in the journal Neural Computation.
 By introducing Constant Error Carousel (CEC) units, LSTM deals with the vanishing gradient problem.
 The initial version of LSTM block included cells, input and output gates.